 HELPERS AREN’T HELPING

-Unfortunately, this skill is not taught in coaching schools or MBA programs which continue to teach to ‘be aware’, be ‘open minded’, take a ‘different perspective’, ask ‘probing’ questions to ‘give the Helper the information’ they need to ‘help’.
+Unfortunately, these skills are not taught in coaching schools or MBA programs which continue to teach to ‘be aware’, be ‘open minded’, take a ‘different perspective’, do ‘active listening’, ask ‘probing’ questions to ‘give the Helper the information’ they need to ‘help’.
 But as you now know, neither standard questions or conventional listening will always collect accurate information.

 When Helpers try to have answers for Others, our track record is spotty: clients use some of our suggestions and ignore others because they may not have gotten to the core (and unconscious) factors that caused the problem to begin with.

-And because our advice ultimately brings Others up against their own shadow, their own inabilities, their need to go beyond their own capability for help, they push the Helper away regardless of the length or success of the relationship.
+And because our advice ultimately brings Others up against their own inabilities, they push the Helper away regardless of the length or success of the relationship.
 Inadvertently, because no other way has been developed to professionally help Others, we infantilize our clients.

 I know that most coaches, leaders, managers, and Helpers truly want to serve Others.
 Please consider shifting your goal and learn new tools.
 I’m happy to help.
 I’ve developed new skills for Helpers (coaches, sellers, managers, healthcare providers, therapists) to enable folks to discover and create their own answers while reducing the power imbalance and bias, as well as learning tools to teach you how to listen without bias and pose Facilitative Questions.
 Please contact me in case you’re interested in learning how to do this, and we can all Help as true Servant Leaders. email@example.com